 In order to find out more about the dates and application process for a particular private school, visit their website or contact the school directly.
 Your local council will be unable to provide any help or information on private, grammar, faith, boarding or free schools.

-No, unlike Secondary School, the date on which Primary Schools send offers is 16th April.
+No, unlike Secondary School, the date on which primary schools send offers is usually in April.
 This is later on in the Spring Term.
 The primary school term dates are always quite a bit before secondary school dates as a general rule.

 However, the application deadline dates for primary school are much later.
-For Primary schools it is 15th January whereas the Secondary School deadline is the 31st of October.
+For primary schools it is in January whereas the secondary school deadlines are around October.
 The admission process is also a bit different and the the legally required school starting age of your child must also be considered.